Brewers vs. Rangers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 93 hits with 25 doubles, 17 home runs and 48 walks.
-He has driven in 63 runs with six stolen bases.
+- Carlos Santana has collected 95 hits with 26 doubles, 18 home runs and 49 walks.
+He has driven in 65 runs with six stolen bases.

 Santana Recent Games